 ii To an individual with the sole purpose of perpetuation the work and ethos of the club

 iii The owner also reserves the right at winding up to have value assessed of due monies owed in lieu of time, intellectual property, diligence and investment.
 All the aforementioned properties will be assessed by the designated accountant of the Club.

 - Alterations to the Constitution

-The Constitution may be altered by the own and an amendment notice will appear with date of change and the subscribers will be notified.
+The Constitution may be altered by the owner and an amendment notice will appear with date of change.
 Substantial changes will be discussed with subscribers and the ultimate decision will be that of the owner with due to consideration of the opinion of the subscribers.